stashed/stash/docs/user-guide/backup.md

 ## Backup Nodes

 If one interested in take backup of host paths, this can be done by deploying a `DaemonSet` with a do nothing busybox container.
-Restik TPR controller can use that as a vessel for running restic side card containers.
+Restik TPR controller can use that as a vessel for running restic sidecar containers.

 ## Update Backup

-One can update the bckup source, retention policy, tags of the backup object.
-After updating the backup object backup process will follow the new backup strategy.
+One can update the source, retention policy, tags, cron schedule of the Restik object.
+After updating the Restik object backup process will follow the new backup strategy.
 If user wants to update the image of restic-sidecar container he/she needs to update the `backup.appscode.com/image` in field annotation in the backup object.
 This will automatically update the restic-sidecar container.
 In case of Statefulset user needs to update the sidecar container manually.

 ## Disable Backup

-For disabling backup process one needs to delete the corresponding backup object in case of `RC`, `Replica Set`, `Deployment`, `DaemonSet`.
+For disabling backup process one needs to delete the corresponding Restik object in case of `RC`, `Replica Set`, `Deployment`, `DaemonSet`.
 In case of `Statefulset` user needs to delete the corresponding backup object as well as remove the side container from the Statefulset manually.